 Getting involved in niche community sites is huge for building traffic and links to your site.
 Just like with general Q&A sites, use them to offer help, not spam.
 Actively participate, be helpful, and organically build links.

 11) Link Building Plays

 The list of what not to do is now longer than the list of what you should do to build links.
-Having organic, natural links is more important than ever with Google algorhythm updates like Penguin.
+Having organic, natural links is more important than ever with Google algorithm updates like Penguin.
 Be as organic as possible.
-The best way to build these type of links is guest posting.
+The best way to build this type of link is guest posting.
 You should write content that is share-worthy in hopes that it will go viral.

 Another great way to build links is to sponsor worthy causes.
 This tactic will build a ton of great PR and links.
 Of course, this is not a reason you should support worthy causes, but it is a side benefit.

 You should also build relationships with people in the industry by going to events like Affiliate Summit.

 The biggest lesson in SEO is to not over-optimize your site.
 When you write, you should do it for your audience, not for the search engine.
 This kind of content is more likely to be shared anyway.